Kraljiccar/User-Centric-Frontend-Development-Milestone-Project/README.md

 # User-Centric-Frontend-Development-Milestone-Project

-This is my portfolio website to present my current knowlage.
-The portfolio highlights five projects that cover HTML5, CSS3 and bootstrap, as well as including a bit about myself, my coding skills, and a contact form.
+This is my portfolio website to present my current knowladge.
+This is my first website that cover HTML5, CSS3 and bootstrap, as well as including a bit about myself, my coding skills, and a contact form.

 ## UX
 My goal in the design was to make it as easy as possible to access information on the site, while striving for a minimalist design.